 Since his sophomore 3ft Ball and Souls was picked up for international sales by Japanese distributor Gaga, Kato has not rested on his laurels.
 Though active in television production, he has been planning, writing, and shooting short movie projects.
-One of them is titled Memory Door (direct translation) and deals with an elite young man in his 20s who becomes enamored with a middle-aged woman working at a cafe where patients with dementia and loved ones can interact.
+He also finished his third feature length, Memory Door (translated title), which tells the story of Kazuya, a corporate hotshot in his 20s, who becomes enamored with a Reiko, a mother and divorcee with dementia who works at a cafe where patients with dementia can interact with loved ones.

 For me, as a television director, the different requirements thrust upon work in the pandemic has made it even harder than before it began.
 But, work is hard in the first place.
 Whether or not there’s a pandemic doesn’t matter.
 The stories I want to film in the future may be influenced by it, but they won’t intentionally deal with it in any special way.
 Co-existing with viruses is what humans do, so I’ll accept it all, COVID or not, and simply keep going about my business.